MananJK/echo-TTS/README.md

 - Click on "New codespace" to launch a new Codespace environment.
 - Edit files directly within the Codespace and commit and push your changes once you're done.

-## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/6a22e3a0-2477-4cf2-8eb2-66b14e77ff80) and click on Share -> Publish.

 ## Building the Desktop App